 Ixhuátan - Campamento Deposit Source and date of the historical estimate, including any existing technical report NI 43-101 Technical Report 2006 Resource Estimation, Campamento Gold Project on the Ixhuátan Property, Chiapas State, Mexico (the "2006 Resource Estimate Report") for Linear Gold Corp. by G. H. Giroux, MASc, PEng. with an effective date of June 22, 2006.
 Relevance and reliability of the historical estimate The 2006 Resource Estimate Report was compiled in accordance with Canadian Institute of Mining (2005) standards and best practices for Mineral Resources, adhering to the NI 43-101 Standards of Disclosure for Mineral Projects.
 Supporting resource data were subjected to quality control by the responsible Qualified Person.
 Key assumptions, parameters, and methods used to prepare the historical estimate Supporting resource data included 94 drill holes totalling 17,956 m with 8,372 gold assay results.
 Composited (5 m) gold grade (g/t) was interpolated into a block model further constrained by a 3-D model of the mineralization extent using semivariogram and search parameters that were optimized to fit known structural controls on mineralization.
 Resource classification (confidence) was assigned based on distance to drill coverage and interpretations of grade continuity based on semivariogram analysis.
 Resource categories used In accordance with NI 43-101 Ixhuátan historical mineral resource estimates use the terms "mineral resource", "inferred mineral resource" and "indicated mineral resource" having the same meanings ascribed to those terms by the Canadian Institute of Mining, Metallurgy and Petroleum, as the CIM Definition Standards on Mineral Resources and Mineral Reserves adopted by CIM Council, as amended.

 More recent estimates or data available to the issuer No relevant drilling or assay work has been conducted since 2006 on the Campamento Deposit.

-upgrade or verify the historical historical n independent Qualified Person will be required to review and validate the storical data and historical estimates and compile an updated current accordance with NI 43-101. --- ---
+Work that needs to be done to upgrade or verify the historical estimate as current mineral resources or mineral reserves; An independent Qualified Person will be required to review and validate the historical data and historical estimates and compile an updated current Technical Report in accordance with NI 43-101.